-Career Services for Current Students
+Career Development for Current Students

-The Career Development Office (CDO) is here to assist in your career development and can provide information regarding the legal market, resources for identifying prospective employers and assistance in marketing yourself to the legal and business communities.
+We are here to assist in your career development and can provide information regarding the legal market, resources for identifying prospective employers and assistance in marketing yourself to the legal and business communities.

 The following is a list of some of the services we provide: